 5. Visit Islas Marietas

-This is a new discovery for me and I’ve seen tons of articles written by online travel publishing websites and as well travel bloggers who rave about Islas Marietas.
+This is a new discovery for me, and I’ve seen tons of articles written by online travel publishing websites and as well as travel bloggers who rave about Islas Marietas.

 A group of inhabited islands close to Nayarit, Mexico is where you’ll find a “hidden beach” which is famously dubbed as one of the pristine beaches one must visit in a lifetime.